ahlstromcj/seq66/README.md

-# README for Seq66 0.93.0
+# README for Seq66 0.93.1

 Chris Ahlstrom
-2015-09-10 to 2021-04-16
+2015-09-10 to 2021-04-19

-__Seq66__ is a MIDI sequencer/live-looper with a hardware-sampler-like grid-pattern interface, MIDI automation for live performance, sets and playlists for song management, scale/chord-aware piano-roll interface, song editor for creative composition, and control via mouse, keystrokes, and MIDI.
+__Seq66__ is a MIDI sequencer and live-looper with a hardware-sampler grid-pattern interface, MIDI automation for live performance, sets and playlists for song management, scale/chord-aware piano-roll interface, song editor for creative composition, and control via mouse, keystrokes, and MIDI.
 Supports NSM (New Session Manager) on Linux, can also be run headless.
-Note that it does not support audio, just MIDI.
+Note that it does not support audio samples, just MIDI.

-__Seq66__ is a refactoring of the Qt version of Sequencer64/Kepler34, a reboot of __Seq24__ with modern C++ and new features.
+__Seq66__ is a refactoring of the Qt version of Sequencer64/Kepler34, reboots of __Seq24__ with modern C++ and new features.
 Linux users can build this application from the source code.
 See the INSTALL file.
 Windows users can get an installer package on GitHub or build it with Qt Creator.
-A PDF user-manual is also provided.
+A large PDF user-manual is provided.

 # Major Features